 What motivated you to start?

-How do you develop your artistic program?
+How do you develop your artistic programme?

 Could you describe your relation with artists?
 How do you get in touch, how do you work with them?

 What advice would you give emerging artists?